RasaHQ/rasa-demo/data/nlu/nlu.md

 - How to build a voice bot using rasa?
 - How to build a voice bot with rasa?
 - How to build a voice bot?
+- how to integrate speech to text in rasa
 - How to use rasa to build a voice bot.
 - I can build a voice bot with rasa, right?
 - I can build a voice bot with rasa?